Apply to Tunxis in 5 Easy Steps

 for additional information.

 +5.
-Registering for Classes
+Register for Classes

 As a new or transfer student, you will be contacted by the Admissions Office regarding course enrollment opportunities.
 Readmitting students (those away two or more years), can call the Academic Advising Center at 860.255.3540, to schedule an advising appointment.
 Readmitting students should have their application on file prior to scheduling an advising appointment.
 Transfer students should bring an unofficial transcript to the registration session.